fuzzymfx/fuzzymfx.github.io/content/current.md

 ##### Current, 2023

 I am looking to upgrade my entire desk setup.
-I realized I am spending more time on my desk writing blogs and coding.
-To that end, I'm looking to invest in a mechanical keyboard, an ergonomic mouse, a comfortable chair, and a new monitor.
+I realized I am spending more time on my desk writing blogs and coding, thus I'm looking to invest in a mechanical keyboard, an ergonomic mouse, a comfortable chair, and a new monitor.

-In the past, I had been using an HP-GK320 wired keyboard with Cherry MX Blue switches, which was cheap and provided an okayish experience.
+In the past, I had been using an HP-GK320 wired keyboard with Blue switches, which was cheap and provided an okayish experience.
 The Lenovo Legion gaming mouse also served well.
 I've been eyeing a mechanical keyboard, the Ducky One 2 SF for a while, and I'm eager to experience the tactile and audible feedback they provide.
 I am also planning to decide on an ergonomic mouse.
 The Logitech MX Master 3S looks attractive but I haven't settled on anything yet.

 I was using the Acer Ed320QR monitor, which was a 32" curved monitor with a 144Hz refresh rate.
 However, I found the monitor to be lacking in terms of colour accuracy and resolution.
 I have upgraded to the LG Ultragear 32" since it supports WQHD @165Hz, has HDR10, is 99% sRGB accurate and colour calibrated.

 I had gotten a cheap chair from the local market, which was initially comfortable until it broke.
 I tried fixing it, but it is comfortable anymore and is still somewhat faulty.
 I am planning to get a new chair, and I am looking at the Green Soul Zodiac Pro Series chair.

+Dev:

+At StackIt, we have decided to have a `demo pitch round` each Saturday.
+We make presentations to show what we've built in the entire week.
+Inspired by this, a zeal to build my own presentation came rushing.
+Thus, I started [Dough](https://github.com/fuzzymfx/dough): a rich, modular, command-line tool to generate presentations written in Rust.

+Meanwhile, I am planning to pick back up [Bee](https://github.com/fuzzymfx/b): a command-line bit-torrent client to download torrents written in Rust.
+I am looking to explore esoteric programming languages and look into the brainfuck interpreter.
+Curious about game dev, I am also looking to get my hands dirty with tactical FPS/ open-world games.

+Research:

+I am diving deeper into the world of AI, prompt engineering and fine-tuning LLMs to convert natural language to SQL queries.
+The need for this arose when we built an NL2SQL generator at StackIt, and it proved not to be entirely successful.
+The model was not able to generate SQL queries for complex questions.
+Thus, I am trying to understand the prompt engineering behind the entire infrastructure of Lookup AI.
+Our strategic plan involves developing a platform that can effortlessly translate natural language queries into SQL, automating the entire data extraction and analysis process.

+Books:

+*I promise to read books this time :P*

+- Remembrance of Earth's Past: The Trilogy
+	- ~~The three-body problem~~
+	- The dark forest
+	- Death's end

+Shows:

+- Kaala Paani
+- One Piece
+- Atypical
+- Scoop
+- Black Mirror (*rewatch*)
+- Silicon Valley (*rewatch*)
+- The Mentalist (*rewatch*)
+- Tom Clancy's Jack Ryan
+- Ozark

 October began with a bang.
 I had a lot of trips planned out.
 Khusi had just come back from Dubai, and while returning we planned to go on a trip to Dubai together!
 Meanwhile, my childhood friends and I had a week-long trek planned to Kedarnath, UK.
 Four of us, Mukul, Hritik, Hemant, and I were going to meet in Delhi and then head to Haridwar.